What is contingency planning? How emergency preparedness can save your business

 While there are countless other contingency plan examples beyond Bersano’s, the full definition of a business continuity plan in terms of the HR function is being ready to shift and align people and resources in response to any unfortunate event so the company can resume operations in part or in full as quickly as possible.

 That begs the following question: as news of the COVID-19 pandemic began to spread in Q4 of 2019, how could better contingency plans have helped companies and countries alike back then, and how can such plans help them now?
 To answer the second part of the question, companies have more to gain the sooner they create a contingency plan focused on preserving business continuity.
-In fact, it’s something that HR organisations should be doing all the time as part of the job, no matter the macroeconomic or business-specific conditions.
+In fact, it’s something that HR organizations should be doing all the time as part of the job, no matter the macroeconomic or business-specific conditions.

 Walk the talk